Here are 12 great tips to write quality content for your website:

 Readers have little time to spend on any particular website.
 Great content will make them want to stay.
 Content that people can scrutinize at a glance will keep them coming back for more.

-A lengthy list of photo galleries is not easily scannable.
-You should organize and categorize your website to prevent visitors from turning away.
 Accompany each category with the most straightforward description possible.
 The idea is not to make the user think.
-So, stick to direct words no matter how plain your photography website may look.
+So, stick to direct words, no matter how plain your photography website may look.

 10. Incite the Reader to Action

+A well-organized online portfolio will look just as neat on a mobile phone as on a notebook.
 Your content should ideally be so consumable that the reader will be left wanting more.
-You can induce your readers to do more by leading them to an ‘action’ link.
+You can encourage your readers to take more action by leading them to an ‘action’ link.

-‘Subscribe now’, ‘View Full Size’, ‘Buy and Download’, etc. are typical examples of action words and phrases.
+‘Subscribe now’, ‘View Full Size’, ‘Buy and Download’, etc., are typical examples of action words and phrases.
 Enjoin a hyperlink to these phrases when building your own ‘action buttons’.

 Because the goal of your portfolio content is to enrich the lives of your viewers, you can lead them to other sources of information using links to other web pages.
 This practice serves to build trust between you and your audience.